jfspps/Data-Structures-and-Algorithms/1_Essential_C_and_C++.md

 		int a = 10;
 		int &r = a;
 	}

+References do not need dereferencing and their identifier (i.e. `r`) automatically provides the value it points to.
+The address the reference points to is given by `&r`.

 The address of `a` and `r` are the same, so any operations on `a` and `r `are the same.
 So `r++` is equivalent to `a++`.
 The tokens `&r` to the left of the assignment operator assign a reference `r` to some variable.
 Pointers can be assigned to the address held by references, e.g. structures: